 When people who trust in Jesus die, their soul goes immediately to be with their Savior.
 He paid the penalty of sin for his people.
 He died in their place.
 They will enjoy God’s blessings forever.

-Romans 6:4, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”
+When we trust in Jesus as our Savior, we are raised up from spiritual death and are alive in a new way.
+Romans 6:4 explains that this is what Baptism represents, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”

 (Bible verses are quoted from the New King James Version of the Bible)

 Index of all our lessons on Bible Basics